00:00

 Posted by ADR3-N - January 12th, 2017

-Hey Newgrounds regs, EDM364 here with another help resource I typed up in my spare time -- How to Review Anything, the Right Way -- and I do mean anything, in a constructive manner according to Newgrounds' rules and general good nettiquette.
-Pay attention, and you might even score some medals along the way.
+Hey Newgrounds regs, ADR3-N here with another help resource, How to Review Anything, the Right Way -- and yes, I mean anything -- constructively, according to Newgrounds' rules and nettiquette.
+Pay attention, and you might even score some medals!

 Well, whether you're trying to break your first 10k reviews without the hassle or just curious about how to leave proper feedback, this guide is for you.
 Let's get started.